Daniel Haarbo

-Daniel Bisgaard Haarbo (born 14 March 2003) is a Danish professional footballer who plays as a midfielder for FC Helsingør, on loan from Copenhagen.
+Daniel Bisgaard Haarbo (born 14 March 2003) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Fredericia.

 Club career

-BSV Boldklubben Søllerød-Vedbæk
+BSV

 Haarbo got interested in football playing for the local club BSV having highly motivating trainers.

 In 2013 Haarbo was invited by AC Milan to join their global Milan Junior Camp.

 F.C.
 Copenhagen Talent Academy

 At the age of ten, Haarbo chose to move from BSV to F.C.
 Copenhagen (KB), and thereby following in the footsteps of his older brother.

 In 2015, Haarbo was offered to join the F.C.
 Copenhagen "School of Excellence", a three year talent-program combining school and football-education, with the older class of 2002.

 In the 2019–20 season, Haarbo was captain for the F.C.
-Copenhagen U17-team, that under coach Alfred Johansson ended as no. 1 in the country-wide u17-league, but due to covid-19 break-out no medals was rewarded.
+Copenhagen U17-team, that under coach Alfred Johansson ended as no. 1 in the country-wide u17-league, but due to COVID-19 break-out no medals was rewarded.

 Haarbo was promoted to the F.C.
-Copenhagen U19-team at the end of 2019 where he took part in winning the danish U19 cup-final 2019/20.
+Copenhagen U19-team at the end of 2019 where he took part in winning the Danish U19 cup-final 2019/20.

 In the 2021–22 season Haarbo was captain for the U19-team, that under coach Hjalte Bo Nørregaard won the "U19 Double" with both the league title and cup-title for the first time in the history of F.C.
 Copenhagen.